Friday, April 5, 2024

 Saturday, November 4, 2023

-A4 Draw - Grafton Regional Gallery, 158 Fitzroy St, Grafton, NSW
+A4 DRAW - Grafton Regional Gallery, 158 Fitzroy St, Grafton, NSW

 A4 Draw at the Grafton Regional Gallery is "an exhibition of drawings by established and emerging artists from the Clarence Valley, Northern Rivers and North Coast".
 The exhibition runs from November 5, 2023 to February 4, 2024.